reframe-hpc/reframe/configure/README.md

 The configuration of systems and programming environments is performed by a special Python dictionary called `site_configuration` defined inside the file `<install-dir>/reframe/settings.py`.

+The `site_configuration` dictionary should define two entries, `'systems'` and `'environments'`.
+The former defines the available system to the regression tests and the latter the available programming environments.

-Here is an example of how the configuration for Piz Daint at CSCS looks like:
+An example of how the configuration for Piz Daint at CSCS looks like:

 ```python
 site_configuration = ReadOnlyField({